 What Is A Mortgage Commitment Letter And How Can I Get One?

-When you’re buying a home, you’ll want to have a good idea of how much financing you can get, so you know how much to budget before you go house shopping.
-And when you find the home of your dreams, and it’s within your price range, you’ll want to be seen as a serious buyer.
+When you’re buying a home, you’ll want to have a good idea of how much financing you can get.
+After you’ve figured out your budget and found the home of your dreams, you’ll want to be seen as a serious buyer.
 To achieve these goals and reach success in your home buying journey, a mortgage commitment letter can be an invaluable tool.

 What Is A Mortgage Commitment Letter?